sytzez/data-object-tester/README.md

 }
 ```

-To make sure the getter methods always return the given values, all you need to do it write a test that extends the DataObjectTestCase:
+To make sure the getter methods always return the given values, all you need to do is write a test that extends the DataObjectTestCase:

 ```php
 use Sytzez\DataObjectTester\DataObjects\ClassExpectation